MEMBERSHIP ELIGIBILITY

 31, 1990

-- Persian Gulf - August 2, 1990 until
+- Persian Gulf - August 2, 1990 to September 10, 2001

-cessation of hostilities as determined by the United States Government
+cessation of hostilities as determined by the United States Government.

 Current and past members of the National Guard and Reserve may also